100 of the Smartest Ever

 #95.
 Think yoga's too serene to burn calories?

-You can burn 250 to 350 calories during an hour-long class (that's as much as you'd burn from an hour of walking)!
+You can burn 250 to 350 calories during an hour-long class.

 Plus, you'll improve muscle strength, flexibility, and endurance.